 - 2000 Community Sales Award from the Sales and Marketing Executives of Memphis

 Major corporations in the area enthusiastically support the Southern Heritage Classic.
 FedEx is the presenting sponsor.
-Other major sponsors are Allstate Insurance, AutoZone, Nike, MillerCoors, Carrier Corporation, and the Governor’s Highway Safety Office.
+Other major sponsors include AutoZone, Nike, MillerCoors, Carrier Corporation and Tennessee Highway Safety Office.
 The list of sponsors continue to grow every year.

 For more information on the Southern Heritage Classic® Cultural Celebration and other events, call SMC Entertainment at (901) 398-6655 or toll free 1-800-332-1991.